Year 2 SATS Information

 On a day-to-day basis, the pupils are involved in assessment by discussing work with adults, comparing their work against success criteria, evaluation with peers, written comments on their work, informal quizzes or tests etc.

 The careful monitoring of all assessment data provides teachers with valuable information that directs their planning and gives early indication of when extra help or support is needed for children to achieve their full potential.
-Many intervention strategies are delivered by our Teachers and Learning Support Assistants, particularly in Numeracy and Literacy, which help build the confidence and achievements of pupils.
+Many intervention strategies are delivered by our Teachers and Learning Support Assistants, particularly in Maths and English, which help build the confidence and achievements of pupils.
 Higher ability children are quickly identified and achieve outstanding levels of work by tackling more challenging activities.

 Opportunities are given each half term to children’s progress information with parents or carers either by informal visits or formal parent/teacher reviews.
 A written report is sent to parents or carers at the end of the school year.
 Year 2 and Year 6 SATs levels are also reported.
 Children’s achievements are celebrated on an evening of celebration in the summer term.